Skip to main content

 Liz Karns, Director of Academic Integrity Initiatives, OVPUE

-Abstract: This resolution proposes updates to the Cornell Code of Academic Integrity in four areas: the introduction of an educationally grounded response to certain violations, improvements to institutional recordkeeping related to academic integrity, clarifications to policies related to graduate students as well as generative artificial intelligence, and modernization of language to be inclusive.
+Abstract: This resolution proposes updates to the Cornell Code of Academic Integrity in four areas: the introduction of an educationally grounded response to certain violations, improvements to institutional recordkeeping related to academic integrity, clarifications to policies related to graduate students as well as artificial intelligence, and modernization of language to be inclusive.
 Together, these changes are intended to strengthen academic integrity at Cornell while preserving faculty authority and supporting student learning.

 Whereas the Code affirms that absolute integrity is expected of every Cornell student and that all academic work submitted for credit must represent the student’s own intellectual efforts, with all assistance properly acknowledged;